4.5 Enhancing the Drive Through Pharmacy Model

 }

-Here we see the same basic logic as in the previous example, except in this case we can use the queue.
-The queue is checked to see if it is empty, if not the next customer is removed and their service scheduled.
+Here we see the same basic logic as in the previous example, except in this case we can use the resource and the queue.
+First, a unit of the pharmacist is released.
+Then, the queue is checked to see if it is empty, if not, a unit of the pharmacist is seized and the next customer is removed.
+Then, the customer’s service is scheduled.
 We always handle the departing customer by grabbing it from the message attached to the event via the event.message

 property.
 This departing customer is sent to a private method that collects statistics on the customer.
 Notice two items.
 First, it is perfectly okay to call other methods from within the event routines.
 In fact, this is encouraged and can help organize your code.